top of page

 Societies that lack Order & Stability devolve into clannish, vengeful and overall dysfunctional organisms in which the weak often fall prey to the strong.

-Burkeans respect the institutions that people have developed over time, e.g., family, religion, civic organizations and representative government.
-Burkeans recognize that these institutions aren’t perfect or immune from change, but are nonetheless products of the Collective Human Intellect.
+That’s why Burkeans honor the social structures that have developed over time, e.g., family, religion, civic organizations and representative government.
+While these institutions aren’t perfect or immune from change, they are nonetheless proven over many generations.
 Thus, they are carriers of accumulated knowledge and practice.

-Burke wasn’t unalterably opposed to social change.
-He championed the American Revolution, one of history’s most consequential social changes.
-He came to that conclusion out of deep respect for the Collective Intellect.
+Sir Edmund Burke wasn’t unalterably opposed to social change.
+He championed the American Revolution, perhaps history’s most consequential social change.
+He came to that conclusion due to his deep respect for proven social structures.

 Politically astute citizens of the 21st century should have similar respect.